 Dressing for work in Summer is challenging to say the least.
 If you dress for overzealous air conditioning, you'll be too hot outside the office.
-And sweaty is not the look you're going for as you arrive to work.
+And sweaty is not the look you're going for as you arrive to work - especially when you're plus size.
 If you spend the day on the go, you can dress for the weather but it's difficult to find clothes that keep you cool while still looking polished.

 The solution is to modify your existing work wardrobe to accommodate the hot weather.
 Slight changes are the way to go.
 Think shorter sleeves or bare arms.
 Think about showing just a little leg.
 You'll be fine as long as you stick with high quality fabrics that can't help but make you look put together.